| Read Time: 6 minutes

 Misconceptions about aggressive dog breeds abound, often fueled by media portrayals and sensational stories.

-Any breed, regardless of size, may show aggression if poorly managed or inadequately trained.
 It’s crucial to assess each dog individually, rather than relying on breed stereotypes.

 The Role of Responsible Ownership